An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

 Local-global compatibility gives another approach to the Fontaine--Mazur conjecture.
-Namely, if $x: \T_{\mathfrak m(\rbar)} \to E$ is a homomorphism corresponding to a pro-modular deformation $r$ of $\rbar$, with kernel $\mathfrak p_x$, and if $\rho := r_{| \Gal_{\Q_p}}$, then passing to $\mathfrak p_x$-torsion in the local-global compatibility isomorphism \eqref{eqn: local global compatibility GL2Qp} yields an isomorphism \numequation \tH^1[\mathfrak p_x]\otimes_{\cO} E \cong r\otimes \Pi(\rho). \end{equation} If $\rho$ is potentially semi-stable with distinct Hodge--Tate weights, so that by Colmez's results $\Pi(\rho)_{\alg} \neq 0$, then one concludes that the system of Hecke eigenvalues given by $x$ appears in $\tH^1_{\alg}.$ The comparison between locally algebraic vectors in completed cohomology and the classical cohomology of local systems on modular curves then shows that $x$, and thus $r$, arises from a classical modular form.
+Namely, if $x: \T_{\mathfrak m} \to L$ is a homomorphism corresponding to a pro-modular deformation $r$ of $\rbar$, with kernel $\mathfrak p_x$, and if $\rho := r_{| \Gal_{\Q_p}}$, then passing to $\mathfrak p_x$-torsion in the local-global compatibility isomorphism \eqref{eqn: local global compatibility GL2Qp} yields an isomorphism \numequation \tH^1[\mathfrak p_x]\otimes_{\cO} E \cong r\otimes \Pi(\rho) \end{equation} (where we have omitted the contribution from the oldforms; if we choose the tame level to coincide with the prime-to-$p$ conductor of~$r$, then their contribution will indeed be trivial).
+If $\rho$ is potentially semi-stable with distinct Hodge--Tate weights, so that by Colmez's results $\Pi(\rho)_{\alg} \neq 0$, then one concludes that the system of Hecke eigenvalues given by $x$ appears in $\tH^1_{\alg}.$ The comparison between locally algebraic vectors in completed cohomology and the classical cohomology of local systems on modular curves then shows that $x$, and thus $r$, arises from a classical modular form.

 The Fontaine--Mazur conjecture for deformations of~$\rbar$ therefore reduces to the problem of showing that all such deformations are pro-modular.
-Under standard hypotheses on~$\rbar$ needed for the Taylor--Wiles method, this can be accomplished by proving a ``big $R=\T$'' theorem, identifying~$\T_{\m(\rbar)}$ with the universal deformation $\cO$-algebra for deformations of~$\rbar$ which are minimally ramified away from~$p$.
-Such theorems were first proved in~\cite{MR1854117}, using the infinite fern of Gouv\^ea and Mazur together with modularity lifting theorems in small weight (where the deformation rings~$R_p(\sigma)$ can be described explicitly via Fontaine--Laffaille theory.
-Moreover, we note that (\ref{eqn: padic local global compatibility }) and the construction of the $p$-adic Langlands correspondence imply that $\tH^1[\mathfrak p_x]\otimes_{\cO} E$ is non-zero for every $x: \T_{\mathfrak m(\rbar)} \to E$.
-This is in fact a stronger statement than the \emph{pro-modularity result} of the ``big $R=\T$ theorem".
+Under standard hypotheses on~$\rbar$ needed for the Taylor--Wiles method, this can be accomplished by proving a ``big $R=\T$'' theorem, identifying~$\T_{\m}$ with the universal deformation $\cO$-algebra for deformations of~$\rbar$ which are minimally ramified away from~$p$.
+Such theorems were first proved in~\cite{MR1854117}, using the infinite fern of Gouv\^ea and Mazur together with modularity lifting theorems in small weight (where the deformation rings~$R_p(\sigma)$ can be described explicitly via Fontaine--Laffaille theory).
+Moreover, we note that (\ref{eqn: padic local global compatibility }) and the construction of the $p$-adic Langlands correspondence imply that $\tH^1[\mathfrak p_x]\otimes_{\cO} L$ is non-zero for every $x: \T_{\mathfrak m} \to L$, which is an {\em a priori} stronger statement than the fact that the associated deformations~$r$ are pro-modular.

 The results of~\cite{emerton2010local} therefore give an alternative proof of the results of~\cite{KisinFM} (with slightly different hypotheses); while both proofs rely on Taylor--Wiles--Kisin patching and the $p$-adic Langlands correspondence, they differ in that the approach of~\cite{KisinFM} is to use the $p$-adic Langlands correspondence to prove enough about the ring~$R_p(\sigma)$ to deduce that the patched $R_\infty(\sigma)$-module~$M_\infty(\sigma^\circ)$ is faithful, while the approach of~\cite{emerton2010local} can be viewed as computing the functor~$M_\infty$ in terms of the $p$-adic Langlands correspondence.